Anchor-Protocol/money-market-contracts/README.md

 # Anchor Money Market Contracts
-This monorepository contains the source code for the Money Market smart contracts implementing Anchor Protocol on the [Terra](https://terra.money) blockchain.
+A Rust and [CosmWasm](https://cosmwasm.com/) implementation of the Anchor Protocol money market on the [Terra blockchain](https://terra.money).

-You can find information about the architecture, usage, and function of the smart contracts on the official Anchor documentation [site](https://app.gitbook.com/@anchor-protocol/s/anchor-2/smart-contracts/money-market).
+You can find information about the architecture, usage, and function of the smart contracts in the [documentation](https://app.gitbook.com/@anchor-protocol/s/anchor-2/smart-contracts/money-market).

 ### Dependencies

-Money Market depends on [Anchor Token Contracts](https://github.com/anchor-protocol/anchor-token-contracts) and [bAsset Contracts](https://github.com/Anchor-Protocol/anchor-bAsset-contracts).
+Money Market has dependencies on [Anchor Token Contracts](https://github.com/anchor-protocol/anchor-token-contracts) and [bAsset Contracts](https://github.com/Anchor-Protocol/anchor-bAsset-contracts).

 ## Contracts